Frisbee: History

-In June 1957, Wham-O co-founders Richard Knerr and Arthur "Spud" Melin gave the disc the brand name "Frisbee" after learning that college students were calling the Pluto Platter by that term, which was derived from the Connecticut-based pie manufacturer Frisbie Pie Company, a supplier of pies to Yale University, where students had started a campus craze tossing empty pie tins stamped with the company's logo—the way that Morrison and his wife had in 1937.
+In June 1957, Wham-O co-founders Richard Knerr and Arthur "Spud" Melin gave the disc the brand name "Frisbee" after learning college students were calling the Pluto Platter by that term, which was derived from the Connecticut-based pie manufacturer Frisbie Pie Company, a supplier of pies to Yale University, where students had started a campus craze tossing empty pie tins stamped with the company's logo—the way Morrison and his wife had in 1937.

-In November 1957, in what may be the first rock musical ever performed, Anything & Everything, written by visionary pioneer of information technology Ted Nelson (Theodor H. Nelson) when he was a junior at Swarthmore College (with Richard L. Capian), the game of Frisbee (spelled Frisby) is described (perhaps for the first time that the frisbee appeared in a formal manuscript) in the song "Friz Me the Frisby,” as a frisbee was passed among stooges in the audience.
+In November 1957, the Frisbee was featured in what may be the first rock musical ever performed, Anything & Everything, written by Ted Nelson.
+The game of Frisbee (spelled Frisby) is described in the song "Friz Me the Frisby," as a Frisbee was passed among stooges in the audience.
 The scene was expressly intended as a way to introduce the game to the audience.

-The man behind the Frisbee's success, however, was the Southern Californian Ed Headrick, hired in 1964 as Wham-O's general manager and vice president of marketing.
-Headrick redesigned the Pluto Platter by reworking the mold, mainly to remove the names of the planets, but fortuitously increasing the rim thickness and mass in the process, creating a more controllable disc that could be thrown more accurately.
+In 1964, Ed Headrick was hired as Wham-O's general manager and vice president of marketing.
+Headrick redesigned the Pluto Platter by reworking the mold, mainly to remove the names of the planets, but fortuitously increasing the rim thickness and mass in the process, creating a more controllable disc that could be thrown with higher accuracy.

 Wham-O changed their marketing strategy to promote Frisbee use as a new sport, and sales increased.
 In 1964, the first professional model went on sale.
 Headrick patented its design; it featured raised ridges (the "Rings of Headrick") that were claimed to stabilize flight.

 Headrick became known as the father of Frisbee sports; he founded the International Frisbee Association and appointed Dan Roddick as its head.
 Roddick began establishing North American Series (NAS) tournament standards for various Frisbee sports, such as Freestyle, Guts, Double Disc Court, and overall events.
-Headrick later helped to develop the sport of disc golf, which was first played with Frisbees and later with more aerodynamic beveled-rim discs, by inventing standardized targets called "pole holes."
+Headrick later helped to develop the sport of disc golf, which was first played with Frisbees and later with more aerodynamic beveled-rim discs, by inventing standardized targets called "pole holes".
 When Headrick died, he was cremated, and his ashes were molded into memorial discs and given to family and close friends and sold to benefit The Ed Headrick Memorial Museum.

-The Frisbee was inducted into the National Toy Hall of Fame in 1998.
+In 1998, the Frisbee was inducted into the National Toy Hall of Fame.
+In addition, many championships have sprung up around the world and the sport has become very popular, with nine-time champion Miguel Larrañaga from Spain being the leading exponent of frisbee throwing.

-Variations of Flying Discs
+Variations of flying discs

-Flying discs, or known as Frisbee, have variations produced for different purposes to optimize variations between branches of disc sports.
+Flying discs, also known as "frisbees," have variations produced for different purposes to optimize alternatives between branches of disc sports.
 The three main categories are: ultimate disc, golf disc, and freestyle disc.
-Disc types are distinguished by differences in weight, diameter, and density.
-But all types of discs are created by designing molds in factories where plastic materials are melted and then injected into the molding machine.